vippsas/vipps-woocommerce/README.txt

 * Synchronized products can not be paid via Vipps MobilePay when using KCO if the price at this moment in time is 0.

 == Changelog ==

+= 2.0.6 =
+* Fixed: Campaigns now display their "after" price correctly.
+* Fixed: Properly propagate recurring pricing to our manually created subscriptions in Checkout.

 = 2.0.5 =
 * Fixed: Checkout webhooks no longer fail with an "Invalid authorization token" message.